In-Depth 5 Day Northern Lights Road Trip to Iceland’s Golden Circle & Snaefellsnes Peninsula

 Description

-You will also have 24/7 contact with a travel agent in Reykjavik who will be more than happy to help you spice up your holiday with added excursions.
-As you book, you can add tours such as caving, snorkeling, snowmobiling, and relaxing in geothermal spas, but if you decide you want something different, the agent will be at hand.
+You can also spice up your holiday with added excursions.
+As you book, you can add optional tours such as caving, snorkeling, snowmobiling, and relaxing in geothermal spas.
+If you decide you want something different, the agent will be on hand to help.

-Spend your winter days in Iceland exploring the wonders of west Iceland and the Golden Circle, and use the long, dark nights gazing up at the dancing northern lights with this 5-day winter self-drive tour.
-Check availability by choosing a date.
+Spend your winter days in Iceland exploring the wonders of West Iceland and the Golden Circle, and use the long nights to gaze up at the dancing northern lights with this five-day winter self-drive tour.
+Check availability now by choosing a date.

 Read more